idiap/facereclib/doc/experiments.rst

 Implemented database interfaces
 *******************************
-Here we list the database interfaces that are currently available in the |project|.
+Here we list the database interfaces that are currently available in the FaceRecLib.
 By clicking on the database name, you open one configuration file of the database.
 If you have an ``image_directory`` different to the one specified in the file, please change the directory accordingly to be able to use the database.